TodePond/TodePondDotCom/wikiblogarden/genocide/twitter/rules/readme.md

 - No push notifications.
 If I want to see my notifications, I have to open it up.
 - No native apps.
 I refuse to have twitter on my phone, or any device.
 I only access it through my web browser.
 - No ads.
 I always use an ad-blocker when I'm on twitter.
 This means I have to use firefox on my phone.
-- Ephemeral posts!
+- Ephemeral posts.
 I delete most of my tweets a day or two after I post them.
 - I *must* take a break from these rules on the 24th January 2034, and not before then.
 This is part of my mental-gymnastics habit-forming method (that I really should write about some time).

 ## Breaking the rules

 I've been pretty good at following the rules.

 Occasionally, I do some mental gymnastics to let myself post todepond media up there.
 I tell myself "but this gif is fine because it's technically blah blah blah" or something.
-Whenever this happens, I end up removing the gif and owning up to my sin, and referring people to my mastodon instead (where I do post all my stuff).
+Whenever this happens, I end up removing the gif and owning up to my sin, and referring people to [my mastodon](https://elk.zone/mas.to/@TodePond) instead (where I do post all my stuff).

 A lot of the time, I can get other people to post my stuff for me.
 Like...
 I'll post a link to my work, and then someone else will post a screenshot or gif of it.
 This keeps my conscience relatively satisfied, but it probably wouldn't happen if I didn't post the link in the first place.
 Maybe I could try to discourage people from doing this.
 Or maybe it helps to draw people away from twitter to my stuff elsewhere.
 I'm not sure.